-contract and that the Utilization Plan will become a part of f the contract, if awarded. time of submission of all bids and offers.
-We understand t that compliance with this section is an essential part of this We understand that all subcontractor rs listed must be certified with the CMS BEP Program at the for , Community College Reference Number bid or offer in accordance with the requirements of the BE P Program Status and Participation section of the solicitation submits the following Utilization Plan as part of our

-Vendor makes the following assurance and agrees to include the assurance in each agreement, subcontract and purchase order with a subcontractor or supplier utilized on this contract: We shall not discriminate on the basis of race, color, national origin, sexual orientation or sex in the performance of this contract.
-Failure to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy, as the Community College deems appropriate.

-Vendor submits the following statement:

-Vendor is a BEP certified firm and plans to fully meet the goal through self-performance.

-Vendor has identified BEP certified subcontractor(s) to fully meet the established goal and submits the attached executed Letter(s) of Intent; or

-Vendor has made good faith efforts towards meeting the entire goal, or a portion of the goal, and hereby requests a waiver (complete checklist below).
+submits the following Utilization Plan as part of our bid or offer in accordance with the requireme ents of the BEP Program Status and Participation section of the solicitation for , Community College Reference Number We understand that all subcontractors listed must be certified with a recognized authority at the time of submission of all bids and offers.
+We understand that compliance with this section is an essential part of this contract and that the Utilization Plan will bed come a part of the contract, if awarded.
+Vendor makes the following assurance and d agrees to include the assurance in each agreement, subcontract and purchase order with a subcontractor or suppl lier utilized on this contract: We shall not discriminate on the basis of race, color, national origin, sexual orientation o r sex in the performance of this contract.
+Failure to carry out these requirements is a material breach of this co ntract, which may result in the termination of this contract or such other remedy, as the Community College deems app propriate.
+Vendor submits the following statement: Vendor is a BEP certified firm and plans to fully meet the goal through self-performance.
+Vendor has identified BEP cer attached executed Letter(s) o tified subcontractor(s) to fully meet the established goal and submits the fintent; or Vendor has made good faith e hereby requests a waiver (cor efforts towards meeting the entire goal, or a portion of the goal, and mplete checklist below).
 Vendor is not a certified firm and has no need for subcontracting to complete this project.

-Vendor's person responsible for compliance with this BEP goal:
+Vendor's individual responsible for complianc e with this BEP goal: Name: Title: Phone: Email:

+The individual identified above is responsible to notify Joliet Junior College with any changes to the submitted utilization plan.
+No subcontractor with a Business Enterprise Program certification may be terminated from a contract without the written consent of Joliet Junior College.

+materials, or related assistance or services.